Code of Conduct

 5. Reporting Suspected Violations of the Code and Company Policies

 You have an affirmative obligation as a Aviat Networks employee to report suspected violations of law, the Aviat Networks' Code of Conduct or Company policies.
-Matters covered by the Financial Code of Ethics must be reported using the procedures stated in Appendix A. If you believe that another Aviat Networks employee, contract worker, consultant, or Aviat Networks supplier or subcontractor, or any Aviat Networks organization is violating the law, the Aviat Networks Code of Conduct or Company policy or is engaged in activities on behalf of the Company that may damage its reputation, you must bring your concerns to your manager, the General Counsel, the Vice President of Human Resources, the Chief Financial Officer or to the Chief Executive Officer.
+Matters covered by the Financial Code of Ethics must be reported using the procedures stated in Appendix A. If you believe that another Aviat Networks employee, contract worker, consultant, or Aviat Networks supplier or subcontractor, or any Aviat Networks organization is violating the law, the Aviat Networks Code of Conduct or Company policy or is engaged in activities on behalf of the Company that may damage its reputation, you must bring your concerns to your manager, the VP Legal, the Vice President of Human Resources, the Principal Financial Officer or to the Chief Executive Officer.
 Reporting suspected violations is the only way to comply with this policy.
 In all cases, your confidentiality will be maintained to the fullest extent possible.
 Retaliation or reprisal toward any party involved in reporting an incident is prohibited and will also result in disciplinary action up to and including termination of employment.

 Aviat Networks has also established an anonymous third-party reporting system through which any employee can report violations of this policy by calling 1-800-266-0633 (for all countries except European countries) and 1-866-317-6340 (for all European countries).
 Messages left at this number will be transcribed and forwarded to the Aviat Networks' Corporate Legal Department and Human Resources.
 You may, but are not required to provide your identity.
 If you choose to do so, management will follow up with you.